CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-search/test-search-collection/test-find-collection-by-path/README.txt

 ******************************/

 Register the project before searching.
-Search for a project using the "EQUAL" comparator.
+Search for a project using its logical path.
 Should return the HTTP code 200